ingos87/url-shortening-service/README.md

 - read/write ratio could be around 1:100
 - design issues:
   - must be fault-tolerant to malicious input
-  - load balancing ... out of scope for the MVP
+  - load balancing *
   - horizontal scalability is important
   - should use caching for faster accessibility
-  - security/authentication ... out of scope for the MVP
+  - security/authentication *
-  - include logging and monitoring for proactive troubleshooting
+  - include logging and monitoring for proactive troubleshooting *
-  - add analytics ... out of scope for the MVP
+  - add analytics *
 - features
   - endpoint for creating identifier for a given URL
   - endpoint for retrieval of full URL for a given identifier
-  - endpoint(s) for analytics ... out of scope for the MVP
+  - endpoint(s) for analytics *
 - algorithm
   - 4 char substring of md5 should suffice
   - collisions have to be mitigated